sddev12/strix-engine-js/README.md

 ### Game
 The Game class is the 'global' game object.
-This is where al game state is stored.
+This is where all game state is stored.
 It's also responsible for the game loop.

 <hr>